 Representative Experience

-- Counsel to HeartPlace, P.A., the largest physician owned cardiology practice in Texas, in connection with its recapitalization by US Heart & Vascular, an Ares Capital company.
+- Counsel to HeartPlace, P.A., the largest physician-ownedphysician owned cardiology practice in Texas, in connection with its recapitalization by US Heart & Vascular, an Ares Capital company.

 - Counsel to Orthopaedic Institute of Dayton in its recapitalization by Orthopaedic Associates and Revelstoke Capital Partners, LLC.

-- Acted as lead counsel in the sale of Medical Imaging Services, LLC, a company engaged in the distribution, sale and service of diagnostic imaging equipment, supplies and parts to 626 Imaging, a Peak Rock Capital portfolio company.
+- Acted as lead counsel in the sale of Medical Imaging Services, LLC to 626 Imaging, a Peak Rock Capital portfolio company.

-- Counsel to a middle-market private equity sponsor in the recapitalization of a Medicaid-reimbursed non-medical home health agency opening in Louisiana and Mississippi.
+- Counsel to a middle-market private equity sponsor in (i) the recapitalization of a Medicaid-reimbursed non-medical home health agency and (ii) the development of a de novo pediatric telemedicine platform.

-- Advised a large primary care physician group with a partial recapitalization by a private equity investor and counseled on an establishing a risk-bearing entity structure for limited payor lines.
-The work involved advice on retaining physician control and ownership, creating alternative profits opportunities in the investor, and establishing an insurance intermediary.
+- Advised a large primary care physician group on a partial recapitalization by a private equity investor and the establishment of a risk-bearing entity structure, including strategies to retain physician control while developing alternative revenue streams tied to payor contracting.*

-- Assisted several ACOs and CINs on governance, financial arrangements, membership and managed care payor contracting with risk adjustment and shared savings models.
+- Assisted ACOs and CINs on governance, financial arrangements, membership, and managed care payor contracting with risk adjustment and shared savings models.

-- Advised a national insurer and PBM and provider-affiliated health plans on Medicare Advantage and Part D compliance, payor disputes, and Medicaid managed care procurements.
+- Advised national insurers, PBMs, and provider-affiliated health plans on Medicare Advantage and Part D compliance, payor disputes, Medicaid managed care procurements, and provider contracting strategy.

 *Matters handled prior to joining Foley.